Nikhil-X-codes/vidcast/docs/controllers_readme.md

 ## 💬 Comment Functionality

 - **Add comment**
-  Adds a comment to a specified video.
+  Adds a comment to a specified video but comment count shows only when user comments.

 - **Delete comment**
   Deletes a comment made by the user.